Assistance or coercion? Intent is key in text message suicide case, experts say

 The virtual nature of Carter and Roy's exchanges also could pose a challenge for prosecutors, legal experts said.

 At one point, Roy got out of his truck and spoke to Carter for more than 40 minutes by phone, telling her that he was having second thoughts about taking his life, prosecutors said.
-But she told him to get back into the car, documents show.
+But she told him to get back into the car, which was filling with deadly gas, documents show.

 "Prosecutors may have a problem because he was 30 miles away, and he made decision to get back in the car," Medwed said.